-Enhanced external counterpulsation (EECP) is a treatment for the heart.
-It uses inflated cuffs on the legs to help push blood back to the heart.
-It improves circulation and decreases the workload of the heart.
+Enhanced external counterpulsation (EECP) uses inflated cuffs on the legs to help push blood back to the heart.
+It improves blood flow and decreases the workload of the heart.

 EECP pushes blood back toward the heart to reduce the heart's workload.